Commitment to Community

 Community Health Needs Assessment

 The 2018 NSMC Community Health Needs Assessment (CHNA) and implementation planning process was undertaken to inform our community-based efforts as well as to adhere to requirements set by the Patient Protection and Affordable Care Act.
+This assessment will be updated in 2021.

 Community Affairs and Health Access Committee